What is Form 26AS, almost everybody heard about the term during filling of income tax return, the due date for filing your return is nearby.

-Part A of Form 26AS revels the details of tax deduction at source like from your salary, interest received from the bank, pension income etc.
+Part A of Form 26AS reveals the details of tax deduction at source like from your salary, interest received from the bank, pension income, etc.

 This amount is deducted at source and submitted by the deductor into your PAN number and the tax department will mention the same amount in Form 26AS part A as mentioned in the red box below.

 Details of Tax deduction at source for 15G/15H – Part A1

 If you are holding a fixed deposit in the bank, you might receive the SMS from your bank to submit Form 15G/15H.